Professional services focused on collaboration, knowledge sharing, and sensemaking in a networked world.

 “I had the opportunity to work with Harold while developing collaborative knowledge-sharing practices for a global predictive chemistry network.
 Harold guided us in assessing our needs and setting realistic goals.
 He revitalized the global network by demonstrating the value of focusing on people instead of tools, as well as the introduction of his PKM model (seek-sense-share).
 His openness and transparency, as well as his understanding of cultural diversity were instrumental to project team engagement.”

-— Senior Analyst: Global Pharma Company
+— Senior Analyst: AstraZeneca

 - Hire to Write — Articles and white papers on a variety of subjects.

 - Coaching — One-on-One coaching sessions

 - SCA — Change Agents Worldwide

 “Harold Jarche is a true pioneer.
 Nine years ago , long before online activities were commonplace, we conducted a series of Unworkshops on the topic of web-based learning.
 We relied on free software.
 Our students came from Australia, Lebanon, Canada, Austria, the Azores, and points in between.
 Lessons were both synchronous and offline.
 To give people exposure, we used a different platform each week.
 I can’t imagine anyone (aside from Harold) crazy (and innovative) enough to sign up for something like this.” —Jay Cross (1944-2015), founder Internet Time Alliance